Heniker/web-2fa/README.md

 <!--

 todo:
-test qr code support
+test qr code support on mobile

-handle settings updates:
-  progressBarStyle
 steam account support
-Hide tokens during initial render (to avoid flicker) keyboard navigation (& esc to close any dialog) fuzzy search functionality data sync with WebRTC icons specific for issuer
+?
+Hide tokens during initial render (to avoid flicker with reduced animations setting) keyboard navigation (& esc to close any dialog) fuzzy search data sync with WebRTC icons specific for issuer backup files
-Dran'n'Drop QR code image & config, backup files reconsider usage of vue-qrcode-reader
+Dran'n'Drop QR code image & config, backup files qr scan from screen reader reconsider usage of vue-qrcode-reader
-  It does not allow to use Screen Capture API (idk why it's not supported rn) It uses https://github.com/Sec-ant/barcode-detector under the hood, which does all the heavy lifting translations? show global timer if all tokens are of same period
+  It does not allow to use Screen Capture API (idk why it's not supported rn) It uses https://github.com/Sec-ant/barcode-detector under the hood, which does all the heavy lifting translations?
-Add visual tracking to qr detection

 add aria attributes to buttons, imgs, etc move otpauth to different lazy chunk, maybe allow Services to be lazy-loaded